Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Sixth Port-of-Call: Laem Chabang (Bangkok), Thailand

-After departing Cambodia, we had yet another relaxing day at sea (I’m starting to really enjoy these!) before arriving in our first Thai port, Laem Chabang, on the eve of the Chinese New Year.
-At this stop, we would have our only (scheduled) overnight stay in port.
+After departing Cambodia, we have yet another relaxing day at sea (I’m starting to really enjoy these!) before arriving in our first Thai port, Laem Chabang, on the eve of the Chinese New Year.
+At this stop, we have our only (scheduled) overnight stay in port.

 Pattaya Beach Thailand